joshghent/blog/content/blog/webperf-on-deadline/index.md

 ---
 title: "Web Performance for Developers on a Deadline"
 date: "2021-04-29"
-description: Web performance is vital part of your business to ensure customers keep returning.
+description: Web performance is a vital part of your business to ensure customers keep returning.
 But, it can be difficult to get the time for it.
-Here's a guide on how to improve your websites performance on a deadline
+Here's a guide on how to improve your website's performance on a deadline
+tags:
+  [
+    "web performance",
-tags: ["web performance", "developer checklist", "performance", "perfmatters"]
+    "developer checklist",
+    "performance",
+    "perfmatters",
+    "iis performance",
+    "nginx performance",
+    "easy web performance",
+    "apache performance",
+    "cloudfront caching",
+  ]
 ---

-Web performance is vital part of your business to ensure customers keep returning.
+Web performance is a vital part of your business to ensure customers keep returning.
 [One retailer found that by reducing their page load by 65%, they saw a 63% increase in organic traffic](https://wpostats.com/2019/01/08/carousell-traffic-ctr.html).
 Google is also beginning to use the ["core web vitals"](https://web.dev/defining-core-web-vitals-thresholds/) to rank your page in search results.
 Despite this, it can be difficult to get the time for it.
-So often, teams will de-prioritize performance fo the sake of more features.
+So often, teams will de-prioritize performance for the sake of more features.

-Although there are specific ways on how to improve site performance based on your technology stack, server, customer requirements and more, here's a guide on how to improve your websites performance if you're on a deadline - regardless of those factors.
+Although there are specific ways on how to improve site performance based on your technology stack, server, customer requirements and more, here's a guide on how to improve the performance of your website if you're on a deadline - regardless of those factors.
 Got no time to read the article?
 Simply read the headings for each section.

 ## 1. Gzip and Brotli

-Gzip and Brotli are two compression algorithms, they are used to compress resources on your server before sending them to the customers browser.
+Gzip and Brotli are two compression algorithms, they are used to compress resources on your server before sending them to the customer's browser.
 This makes the file smaller, thereby making it quicker to transfer.
 The browser then unzips these files and then uses them.
 All the major browsers have support for at least 1 of these compression types.
 This is such an easy change that gives such a large impact.
 A report by Akamai in 2016, reported a file size reduction of 63% by Gzip for JS files and 68% by Brotli.

-Here's links to a few guides on how to do it for your setup
+Here are links to a few guides on how to do it for your setup

 - [AWS S3 + Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html)
 - [IIS](https://docs.microsoft.com/en-us/iis/extensions/iis-compression/iis-compression-overview)
 - [Nginx](https://computingforgeeks.com/how-to-enable-gzip-brotli-compression-for-nginx-on-linux/)
 - [Apache](https://bash-prompt.net/guides/apache-brotoli/)

-## 2. Cache control on all resources / Use Cloudflare
+## 2. Cache-control on all resources / Use Cloudflare

-Caching can hugely speed up subsequent page loads by storing resources on the customers computer.
+Caching can hugely speed up subsequent page loads by storing resources on the customer's computer.
 This means you only need to deliver any dynamic content such as API responses and so on.
 Add a long cache control so that resources are cached for a month or more.
 Will this cause bugs?
 No!
-If you use a build tool like webpack, it will create new file names that will force the browser to re-download the page when you do a new release.
+If you use a build tool like [Webpack](https://webpack.js.org), it will create new file names that will force the browser to re-download the page when you do a new release.
 This very blog is cached heavily, so try this to see the impact of caching on page speed.

 1. Open up chrome dev tools (F12)